Webinar recap: KYC and IDV – a new approach to support you in a new world

 We’re in the era of industrialising fraud… Digital IDV must layer technology with technology to make sure fraud is being stopped at the front door.

-Why is it more important now than ever before that organisations see KYC differently?
+Why is it more important now than ever before that organizations see KYC differently?
 That was explained as Ed told us about the challenges associated with traditional KYC processes, with some of these being:

 Calculating who owns complex structures and envidencing them brings a whole level of calculation analysts struggle with.
 We typically see a 10% human error rate… Ultimately, they’re doing business with structures they don’t know.